-When a physical system is subjected to an external perturbation it can absorb energy from the driving source (figure 1).
+When a physical system is subjected to an external perturbation it can absorb energy from the driving source (Fig. 1).
 The rate of this absorption depends crucially on the internal dynamics.
 Here we are concerned with a mesoscopic electronic system.
 Mesoscopic means that the electrons must be treated as quantum mechanical particles whose wavelength is small compared to the classical dimensions.
-In such circumstances, which assume a long coherence time, it is important whether or not the resulting electron dynamics would be integrable or chaotic or diffusive if approximated classically, and the shape of the device becomes relevant.
+In such circumstances, which assume coherent motion of the electrons, it is important whether or not the resulting electron dynamics would be integrable or chaotic or diffusive if approximated classically, and the shape of the device becomes relevant.
 The fingerprints of such non-universal (semiclassical) effects have been found in numerous experiments with open mesoscopic systems.
-It is our objective to extend this
+It is our objective to extend this idea into the realm of closed mesoscopic systems, in the context of (semi-linear) response theory. \ddagger .